Skid Resistance Strategy

 Establishing Appropriate Investigatory Levels

 A number of analyses have been carried out to determine the appropriate investigatory levels (IL) for local Highway Authorities.
 The accident rate is plotted against the wet accident rate to establish relationship skid resistance and wet skidding accident.
 The figure below shows the combined results for three Highway authorities for bends with different radii on single lane roads.
 As shown for this event, the correlation between skid resistance and the wet accident rate is extremely good, with R2 values between 0.94 and 0.99, which provides a level of confidence in relating the accidents to skid resistance.
 The figure also shows that the risk of wet accidents increases as the radius of the bend decreases.
-For more information, see
+For more information, see the Safer Roads paper.

 In implementing a Skid Resistance Strategy it is likely that a large number of sites will be identified as below Investigatory level.
 The Department for Transport in its publication, Road Conditions in England 2010, suggests that 25% of the A road network is in need of investigation.